Editor's Note: This story has been updated to include comment from an industry official.

 WASHINGTON — Cyber vulnerabilities continue to plague the Army's battlefield communications, according to the Pentagon's top weapons tester, while the service works to harden its network against cyber attacks.

-The Army’s Warfighter Information Network-Tactical (WIN-T), the Mid-Tier Networking Vehicular Radio (MNVR), the Joint Battle Command-Platform (JBC-P) and the Rifleman Radio were all cited as having problematic cybersecurity vulnerabilities in a report released Monday by the Pentagon’s Director, Operational Test & Evaluation (DOT&E), J. Michael Gilmore.
+The Army’s Warfighter Information Network-Tactical (WIN-T), the Mid-Tier Networking Vehicular Radio (MNVR), the Joint Battle Command-Platform (JBC-P) and the Rifleman Radio were all cited as having problematic cybersecurity vulnerabilities in a report released Monday by the director of the Pentagon’s Director, Operational Test & Evaluation (DOT&E), Office, J. Michael Gilmore.